maestrodev/puppet-sonarqube/README.md

     }

-### LDAP Plugin
+## Security Configuration

-The `sonarqube` class actually includes "built-in" support for the LDAP plugin to make it easier to use, e.g.:
+The `sonarqube` class provides an easy way to configure security with LDAP, Crowd or PAM.
+Here's an example with LDAP:

     $ldap = {
       url          => 'ldap://myserver.mycompany.com',